We Offer Virtual, Phone and in-Person Consultations

 Eviction

 If you don’t leave voluntarily, they have to go to state court and file an eviction lawsuit (called a “F.E.D.” for Forcible Entry and Detainer).
 They have to serve you with the lawsuit papers.
 If they cannot serve you personally, they can post the notice on your door.
-But if they don’t serve you personally, they can only get a court order for possession of the property.
+If they don’t serve you personally, they can only get a court order for possession of the property.
 They can’t win a money judgment against you as part of that lawsuit without having actually put that piece of paper into the hands of a responsible adult on the premises.

 There is much more that could be said about foreclosure and repossession, and this section will be updated regularly.
 If your question has not been answered, send me an email by clicking on the following link: Attorney@MemphisBankruptcyLawyer.com.
 I do my best to answer every question.